rxdu/notes/docs/programming/c++/cpp_func_ptr_to_c_func_ptr.md

----
-title: Convert C++ Function Pointer to C Function Pointer
+# Convert C++ Function Pointer to C Function Pointer
-description:
----

 Sometimes, you may want to pass a C++ member function as the callback function to a C library API function.
 Likely people will tell you it's only possible if the member function is static.
 But here is one possible solution